Weird or What?

-Weird or What? is a series on the Discovery Channel and History (Canada) hosted by William Shatner (except for the U.S. version of Season 1, where his segments were replaced by a fourth story).
+Weird or What? is a television series on the Discovery Channel and History (Canada) hosted by William Shatner (except for the U.S. version of Season 1, where his segments were replaced by a fourth story).
 Each episode contains three separate stories of the bizarre and unexplained.
 As the show unfolds, it weighs various supernatural and scientific theories that attempt to explain the story, and sometimes features tests conducted as proof of a theory's plausibility.
 The show features phenomena such as ghosts, aliens, monsters, medical oddities and natural disasters.

 Episodes

 The U.S. version of season 1 of the show features four stories per episode.
 This version is also shown in New Zealand.
 The version generally shown outside of the U.S. features three stories per episode, in a different order and is hosted by William Shatner.